Deltares-research/SPUIS/docs/source/tutorial.rst

 Defining the boundary conditions
 --------------------------------
 SPUIS allows the use of either backwater curves (``0``) or Bernoulli and momentum equations (``1``).
 During the simulations, SPUIS automatically changes the direction of the calculations whenever it encounters a critical cross-section.
 The calculation methods are explained in more detail in the `theory <https://spuis.readthedocs.io/en/latest/theory.html>`_ chapter.
+Let's say we would like to use Bernoulli and momentum equations:

 .. code-block:: none